Viña Anakena: Winery

 Anakena’s winery is 6,600 m2 in size and contains 148 stainless steel tanks and 1,300 barrels, enabling the production of 3.5 million litres of wine per year.
 All the wines are bottled in the cellar.
 There is also a wine store and visitor centre.
 Tours of the vineyards can be arranged in advance.

-Winemaking

-Winemaking at Anakena is overseen by chief oenologist, Gonzalo Pérez.
+In 2015, the winery's winemaker was Gavin Taylor.
+Winemaking at Anakena was previously overseen by chief oenologist Gonzalo Pérez.
 Gonzalo has been making wine for over 15 years and previously held winemaking positions at a number of Chilean wineries including Santa Rita, Viña Francisco de Aguirre, Viña Cantera and Viña Tarapacá.